Braves vs. Orioles Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has 29 hits with eight doubles, nine home runs, 21 walks and 28 RBI.
+- Sean Murphy has eight doubles, nine home runs, 21 walks and 28 RBI (29 total hits).

 Murphy Recent Games